KRVPerera/sense/README.md

 Server,

-- Server with IPv6 stack and public IPv6 address.
+Server with IPv6 stack and public IPv6 address.
 This is because RIOT OS only has IPv6 stack support by the time we did this project.
+We are using an Amazon EC2 instance.

+- AWS account with EC2 access
+- Docker installed on the EC2 instance

 References,